-All stormwater run-on and runoff from the permitted landfill area is ultimately discharged to the Plant's Surge Pond.
-Water from the Surge Pond is pumped to sedimentation basins that are part of the Plant's wastewater treatment system.
+All stormwater runoff from the permitted landfill area is ultimately discharged to the plant's Surge Pond.
+Water from the Surge Pond is pumped to sedimentation basins that are part of the plant's wastewater treatment system.
 After treatment in the sedimentation basins, the water is either used as cooling water in the plant or discharged to the White River.
 Discharges to the White River are permitted under NPDES Permit No. AR0037451.
-Treated runoff from the Landfill is a listed source for this NPDES permit.
+Runoff from the Landfill is a listed source for this NPDES permit.